-The Board is responsible for ensuring that arrangements are made for keeping proper books of account with respect to the entity's transactions and its assets and liabilities and for maintaining a satisfactory system of control over the entity's books of account and transactions.
+The Board is responsible for ensuring that arrangements are made for keeping financial records with respect to the St Basil's transactions, its assets and liabilities and for maintaining a satisfactory system of control over accounts and transactions.
 The Board is also responsible for ensuring that arrangements are made to safeguard the assets of the entity and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.